SyedAhmedMohiuddinPeerzade/mattermostServer-pushNotification/README.md

 An attempt is made to integrate mattermost server app and push notification plugin for android.

 ## How to deploy
-make sure docker, kubernetes and helm are configured replace the value of AndroidApiKey in secret.yaml
+make sure docker, kubernetes and helm are configured.

+Replace the value of AndroidApiKey in secret.yaml

 ```bash
 cd $PWD/kubernetes/charts/mattermost-deployment